Staying Healthy in Your 60s, 70s and Beyond

 - It's more important for women to engage in some kind of weight training because they start with less muscle mass than men and they'll have to deal with the effects longer.

 - You have to eat nutritionally balanced meals, which include enough protein, so your body has the nutrients to build muscle.
-The minimal amount of protein intake suggested is 1.0 to 1.2 grams of protein per kilograms of weight.
+The minimal amount of protein intake suggested is 1.0 to 1.2 grams of protein per kilogram of weight.
 That's the optimum amount for older adults to "maximize muscle function, regeneration and recovery."

 - Even if you're in your 50s, 60s or 70s, you can make dramatic changes to your body with a good resistance-training program.